check-spelling/Open-Acidification.github.io/README.md

 #### Student Projects

-* The Tank Controller's micro controller was updated to support API calls by [Matthew Ma](https://github.com/PlasmaIntec).
+* The Tank Controller's micro controller was updated to support API calls by [Matthew Ma](https://github.com/PlasmaIntec) in 2020.
-* The Tank Controller's server was initial creation was done by [Cameron Bierwagen](https://github.com/3dCameron).
+* The Tank Controller's server was initial creation was done by [Cameron Bierwagen](https://github.com/3dCameron) in 2020.
-* The Alkalinity Titrator's initial source code was developed by [Kaden Sukachevin](https://github.com/kadensu).
+* The Alkalinity Titrator's initial source code was developed by [Kaden Sukachevin](https://github.com/kadensu) in 2020.

 ### How to Get Involved